Guidelines for Letter of Intent:

 Scholars who are accepted into the program will have the opportunity to participate in an active mentoring program aimed at fostering their scientific progress.
-They will have the benefit of periodic on-site and web-based mentoring sessions from members of the SAC and program staff.
-All new scholars will have a live site visit by a member of the SAC and/or program staff to the scholar’s institution within the first three months after award.
-The visitor will meet with the scholars and local mentors, visit laboratories and other research facilities and meet with the department chair to confirm in writing that 75% time will be available for research throughout the 3 years of the program.
+They will have the benefit of regular in person and remote mentoring sessions with their specific NAC advisor.
+All new scholars will have an in person site visit by a member of the NAC to the scholar's institution within the first year of the award.
+The visitor will meet with the scholar and local mentors, visit laboratories and other research facilities and meet with the department chair to confirm in writing that 75% time will be available for research throughout the 3 years of the program.

-Scholars will also attend mandatory annual CNCDP-K12 retreats to present their research before an audience of fellow scholars, mentors, members of the Scientific Advisory Committee (SAC) and program and NIH staff.
+Scholars will also attend mandatory annual CNCDP-K12 retreats to present their research before an audience of fellow scholars, mentors, members of the National Advisory Committee (NAC) and NIH staff.
 These sessions will also include keynote talks by successful clinician-scientists, as well as didactic talks on research ethics, diversity in the child neurology research community and rigor, transparency and bio-statistics and experimental design.
-Although the retreat in 2018, will be held in association with the Child Neurology Society Meeting, future retreats may be held in other venues to foster the focus on research in a collegial environment.
 Scholars in the remaining positions in the NSADA program will join the CNCDP-K12 scholars in the yearly retreats and other joint activities.

 Budget: The award will provide salary up to up to $85,000/year for 75% effort per year plus fringe benefits and $38,000 per year for research related expenses including travel for a total of 3 years.
 The indirect rate is 8%.
 Funds are provided through a subcontract with the CNCDP-K12 program office.

-Mandatory Live Interviews will occur during the 2018 Retreat before the 47th Annual Child Neurology Society Meeting in Chicago.
-Applications submitted by August 3rd, 2018, will be screened to determine if the applicant is eligible for the program, and all applicants will be notified of this decision.
-Candidates who pass the screening will be invited to travel to Chicago to the Child Neurology Society Meeting to attend and engage with members of the Scientific Advisory Committee (SAC) of the CNCDP-K12.
-The members of the CNCDP Steering Committee, SAC and Counselors are listed below.
+Mandatory Live Interviews will occur during the 2019 Retreat before the 48th Annual Child Neurology Society Meeting in Charlotte, North Carolina.
+Applications submitted by August 5th, 2019, will be screened to determine if the applicant is eligible for the program, and all applicants will be notified of this decision.
+Candidates who pass the screening will be invited to travel to Charlotte, North Carolina to the Child Neurology Society Meeting to attend and engage with members of the National Advisory Committee (NAC) of the CNCDP-K12.
+The members of the CNCDP Steering Committee, NAC and Counselors are listed below.
 Care will be taken to have interviews conducted so that there is no conflict of interest present, for example the candidate’s previous chairs, training directors or research mentors will be excluded.
 The CNCDP-K12 program office will provide support for travel and hotel expenses for candidates to attend the interviews in Chicago.
 It may be appropriate for the candidate’s home institution to provide some travel support.

-The annual retreat will be in Chicago prior to the Child Neurology Society Meeting.
-The retreat is scheduled for 3 full days, October 12th - 14th, 2018.
+The annual retreat will be from October 20th - 23rd, 2019 in Charlotte, North Carolina prior to the annual Child Neurology Society Meeting.

 Members of the CNCDP Steering Committee: Michael V. Johnston, MD, PI and Director; Amy Brooks-Kayal, MD, Co-Director; Barry Kosofsky, MD, PhD, Co-Director; Erika Augustine, MD, Diversity Officer.(Members of the steering committee will not vote on the selection of the candidates to be funded, but may interview candidates)